 Fireworks became popular entertainment in Europe in the 1700s and show up often in classical music.
 History of Fireworks

-So while we experience this year without fireworks I hope you will enjoy these selections.
+So if you want to pass on your loac fireworks this year (I cant tolerate the traffic!), I hope you will enjoy these selections.
 Have I missed some?
 (Click the name of the piece for a YouTube clip)

 At the end of Mozart’s beloved comedy The Marriage of Figaro they shout “light the fireworks”!
 However, this is not always shown as part of the production...